-When revisiting the previous five criteria of speed, reach, tapping into existing subcultures, partisanship and meme-ability with a focus on communal urgency, the picture - and definitions - become more nuanced:
+When revisiting the previous five criteria of speed, reach, tapping into existing subcultures, partisanship and meme-ability with a focus on communal urgency, the picture—and definitions—become more nuanced:

-while urgency always somehow implies speed or at least timeliness, the corresponding criterion for communal urgency cannot be quantitative but needs to be qualitatively measured (and could, in some cases and situations, even entail intentional slowdown and delay): in other words, the criterion is responsiveness rather than merely speed;
+While urgency always somehow implies speed, or at least timeliness, the corresponding criterion for communal urgency cannot be quantitative but needs to be qualitatively measured (and could, in some cases and situations, even entail intentional slowdown and delay): in other words, the criterion is responsiveness rather than merely speed;

-likewise, reach needs to be a qualitative rather than quantitative, criterion when applied to communal urgency, in the sense of a publication (or an act of publishing) that actually reaches the community for which it is meaningful;
+Likewise, reach needs to be a qualitative, rather than quantitative, criterion when applied to communal urgency, in the sense of a publication (or an act of publishing) that actually reaches the community for which it is meaningful;

-instead of merely tapping into existing subcultures and their desires, the publication and the act of publishing emerges from communities and their needs;
+Instead of merely tapping into existing subcultures and their desires, the publication and the act of publishing emerges from communities and their needs;

-while partisanship is not necessarily the criterion or intended effect of a publication in its intended community - or, put differently: reaching a community does not needs to mean to alienate others -, but identification remains crucial;
+While partisanship is not necessarily the criterion or intended effect of a publication in its intended community—or, put differently: reaching a community does not need to mean alienating others—but identification remains crucial;

-meme-ability, while being helpful as urgency metrics, depends on the particular community and discourse for which the act of publishing and the publication is meant; while a meme that goes viral is urgent publishing by definition, not all forms and acts of urgent publishing are viral memes; but at least they spread ‘peer-to-peer’ within their communities.
+Meme-ability, while being helpful as urgency metrics, depends on the particular community and discourse for which the act of publishing and the publication is meant.
+While a meme that goes viral is urgent publishing by definition, not all forms and acts of urgent publishing are viral memes; but at least they spread ‘peer-to-peer’ within their communities.

-To avoid misunderstandings: These five modified criteria do not amount to criteria of ethically “good” communal urgent publishing versus “bad” propaganda publishing.
-For example, both Jordan Peterson’s and Natalie Wynn’s/ContraPoints’ YouTube videos do not only fulfill the five criteria of propagandistic urgent publishing, but also those of communal urgent publishing through their combination of propaganda-style meme tactics and psychological self-help.
-Even a crass Neonazi propaganda website like The Daily Stormer ticks all the above boxes, which may explain why it has been more successful than more traditional Neonazi websites; the same of course is true for image boards like 4chan and 8chan/8kun and the “QAnon” conspiracy myth that emerged on them.
-All these examples fulfill all five criteria of propaganda urgent publishing as well at least two of the five criteria of communal urgent publishing; or, more precisely, they work as propaganda catalysts for communities which further elaborate those stories, visuals and memes in communal acts of urgent publishing.
+To avoid misunderstandings: these five modified criteria do not amount to criteria of ethically ‘good’ communal urgent publishing versus ‘bad’ propaganda publishing.
+For example, both Jordan Peterson’s and Natalie Wynn’s/ContraPoints’ YouTube videos fulfil not only the five criteria of propagandistic urgent publishing but also those of communal urgent publishing through their combination of propaganda-style meme tactics and psychological self-help.
+Even a crass Neo-Nazi propaganda website like The Daily Stormer ticks all the above boxes, which may explain why it has been more successful than more traditional Neo-Nazi websites; the same, of course, is true for image boards like 4chan and 8chan/8kun and the ‘QAnon’ conspiracy myth that emerged on them.
+All these examples fulfil all five criteria of propaganda urgent publishing as well as at least two of the five criteria of communal urgent publishing; or, more precisely, they work as propaganda catalysts for communities which further elaborate those stories, visuals and memes in communal acts of urgent publishing.

 the larger picture

-In all above examples, the notion and definition of “publishing” was kept deliberately broad.
-This is, in my opinion, necessary for opening up space for radical imaginations and re-imaginations of publishing, in times of fundamental changes in media, communication and visual culture; re-imaginations in which artists and designers need to play a role.
-The urgent publishing of the Berlin Dadaists broke with fine art and materially engaged with the urgent publishing media of their time - newspapers which in the 1920s often appeared with three issues per day -, re-imagining these both in form and content.
+In all the above examples, the notion and definition of ‘publishing’ was kept deliberately broad.
+This is, in my opinion, necessary for opening up space for radical imaginations and re-imaginations of publishing in times of fundamental changes in media, communication and visual culture; re-imaginations in which artists and designers need to play a role.
+The urgent publishing of the Berlin Dadaists broke with fine art and materially engaged with the urgent publishing media of their time—newspapers, which in the 1920s often appeared with three issues per day—re-imagining these both in form and content.
 ContraPoints is doing (structurally) the same with today’s YouTube propaganda.